alanlivio/bash-helpers/README.md

 # bash-helpers

+Bash helpers to install software (wsl/msys, adb, flutter, ffmpeg), configure OS (dark mode, clean taskbar/clutter), update python/vscode pkgs, clean unused folders, sync dotfiles, common git calls, and more.
-Cross-platform (Linux, Windows, macOS) bash helpers to configure OS (dark mode, disable animations), install/update software (python, vscode, docker, wsl, msys) and useful utilities (dotfiles, git, compress, curl).
-The project logo references the synthetic chemical element Bohrium, which also has the initials bh.
+The project logo refers to the synthetic chemical element Bohrium, which also has the initials bh.

 ## Install